 - Health condition

-In order to calculate the HRV parameters, the ear sensor records the RR intervals, i.e. it performs a very accurate measurement of the heart rate.
-From 5 minutes measurements of the RR intervals the HRV parameters and further analyses can be calculated on our Lab-System or Lab-Client.
+In order to calculate the HRV parameters, the in-ear sensor records the RR intervals, i.e. it performs a very accurate measurement of the heart rate.
+The HRV parameters and further analyses can be calculated on our LabSystem from 5 minute measurements of the RR intervals.
 These parameters allow for a comprehensive understanding of the person’s health, age, training status and even stress level.
-An analysis of a person’s HRV over several days determines the fatigue value.
+By analyzing the HRV of a person over several days, the fatigue value can be determined.

-For all important parameters, extensive studies were carried out in cooperation with renowned partners and were statistically evaluated.
-Medically approved standard measuring instruments were used as a reference.
+For all important parameters, extensive studies are carried out in cooperation with renowned partners and are statistically evaluated.
+Medically approved standard measuring instruments are used as a reference.